Understanding Author Promotion vs. Book Marketing For New Authors

 You can share your thoughts, beliefs, and motivation to write a book or your books.

-The benefit of promoting yourself as an author is that you can use a lot more avenues to create and attract reader interest.
+The benefit of promoting yourself as an author is that you can use many more avenues to create and attract reader interest.

 Many of them are also much longer-lasting than promotional book posts and ads.